The evolution of forensic investigations series

-Organisations across industries, and regulators themselves, are starting to use integrated, data-driven analytics approaches to identify potentially fraudulent transactions.
+Organizations across industries, and regulators themselves, are starting to use integrated, data-driven analytics approaches to identify potentially fraudulent transactions.
 Those that do not could potentially rapidly fall behind and face increasing financial, reputational, legal, and regulatory risks.
-Organisations can take several steps to prepare an effective foundation for analytics-driven investigations and fraud monitoring.

 Continuous fraud monitoring